-ANSC 305 Companion Animal Care (3) Prerequisite: BIOL 105.
+ANSC 305 Companion Animal Care (3) Prerequisite: BSCI105.
 Care and management of the companion small animals.
 Species covered include the cat, dog, rodents, lagomorphs, reptiles, amphibians, birds and others as class interest and schedule dictate.
 Basic description, evolutionary development, breeding, nutritional and environmental requirements, and public health aspects will be presented for each species.

-ANSC 314 Comparative Animal Nutrition (3) Prerequisites: ANSC 101 and (CHEM 104 or CHEM 233).
-Formerly ANSC 215.
-Nutrients and their fundamental role in animal metabolism, in relation to their biochemical role in metabolism, digestion, absorption, and their deficiency symptoms.
+ANSC 314 Comparative Animal Nutrition (3) Prerequisites: ANSC101 and (CHEM104 or CHEM231).
+The fundamental role and implications of dietary preference, gastrointestinal physiology and nutrients in animal nutrition.
+Biochemical roles of nutrients in metabolism, digestion, absorption and assimilation as it relates to various life processes.

 ANSC 315 Applied Animal Nutrition (3) Two hours of lecture and two hours of laboratory per week.
-Prerequisite: ANSC 215.
-Formerly ANSC 203.
+Prerequisite: ANSC314.
 Elements of nutrition, source characteristics and adaptability of various feedstuffs to several classes of livestock.
 A study of the composition of feeds, nutrient requirements and computerized formulation of economic diets and rations for livestock.